sujshah/PartIII-Astrostatistics-2019/README.md

 **Lecture 07 - 01 Feb 2019** - slides posted
 * Properties of maximum likelihood, Fisher Information, Cramer-Rao
-* Estimating the absolute magnitude distribution of supernovae with
+* Estimating the absolute magnitude distribution of supernovae with measurement error
-heteroskedastic measurement error

 **Lecture 08 - 04 Feb 2019**
+* Calibrating the absolute magnitude distribution of supernovae with heteroskedastic measurement error
+* Fitting a power law with observational selection effects
+* Quantifying uncertainty: interpetation of frequentist confidence intervals